mmariani123/MethylMasteR/README.md

 ```

-## If the above function doesn't work try caching the sesameData directly
+## If the above function doesn't work, try caching the sesameData directly

 ```r